 Still having trouble deciding whether this is the right pet for you?

 Here are some handy pros and cons!

-These dogs are not well-suited for homes with kids.
+As a result of their strong personalities and delicate structures, these dogs are not well-suited for homes with kids.

 Their small size means you need to be mindful of avoiding accidents and injuries, both at home and while out on walks.